Skip Header

 Investing comes with risk.
 The higher risk, the higher the potential returns.
 The lower the risk, the lower the potential returns.
 It’s important that you understand what risk means and take risks that you’re comfortable with.

-When thinking about the level of risk you’re willing to take, remember to factor in inflation - particularly when thinking about your pension pot as it can erode the buying power of your money over time.
+When thinking about the level of risk you’re willing to take, remember to factor in inflation as it can erode the buying power of your money over time.

 Risk typically is associated with a type of investment (such as cash, bonds or equities) but the country, continent and industry sector also affect an investment’s performance.
 It's much better to hold a mix of investments (the technical term for this is a diversified portfolio).
+Diversification aims to manage the investment risk.
+It cannot eliminate it.
 Some will perform well at a time when others don't do as well, so they help to balance each other out to potentially give you a smoother ride over time.

 5. Make it last